Introducing 'Felt Externalisation': Exploring the Human and Environmental Impacts of EU Borders

 “This is something we feel.
 We feel it every day.
 But It’s not just the people who are suffering.
 This is causing an environmental crisis.
 I’ve seen it with my own eyes.”

-The above passage from Samir, a Tunisian fishermen I met during my fieldwork, is at the core of what eventually led me to develop and propose the concept ‘felt externalization’ in recent article published in Geopolitics.
+The above passage from Samir, a Tunisian fishermen I met during my fieldwork, is at the core of what eventually led me to develop and propose the concept ‘felt externalization’ in a recent article published in Geopolitics.
 In the paper, I analyze the ripple effects of European border externalization policies in Tunisia, by foregrounding Tunisian fishermen, marine life, and two migrant cemeteries in Zarzis, in southern Tunisia.
 The article unpacks how externalization translates into human rights abuses, environmental crises, and death, and how these become distinctly intertwined.

 In my paper I use the concept fast and slow violence by Rob Nixon (2011) as a component of ‘felt externalisation’ to frame the temporality of the lived and felt effects.
 The ripple effects I see materialize in three interconnected ways: 1) through the fast violence at sea between the fishermen and the Libyan Coast Guard; 2) through the slow violence of environmental degradation and fishery in crisis; and 3) through the increasing militarized and contentious sea, resulting in growing numbers of migrant deaths and bodies washing ashore along the Tunisian coast, transforming the space itself into a makeshift migrant cemetery.